 Spatial Data Science & Technology Major

-The Spatial Data Science & Technology major (SDST) requires a minimum of 48 credits in Geography and Computer Sciences.
+The Spatial Data Science & Technology major (SDS) requires a minimum of 48 credits in Geography and Computer Science.
 At least 9 courses must be taken for a letter grade.
 A grade of C- or better is required for any course applied towards the major, and a GPA of 2.25 is required in courses used for the major.
 There is no option for a minor with this program.

 A major checksheet summarizes the requirements.

 Below is a four-year plan roadmap for SDS majors (click to enlarge).
 It includes not just courses, but other ways of gaining experience to ready you for your post-graduate plans, no matter if or how they change. (pdf available here)

 1. Compulsory Courses (4 courses, 16 credits)

 These courses will provide foundational skills, concepts, and critical thinking abilities.
 Some of the introductory courses, such as GEOG 481, are pre-requisites for more advanced courses.
 Students are not required to complete these before moving to elective courses (except where pre-requisites are required).

 - GEOG 281: The World & Big Data

 Rather than adopting a series of specializations, the electives component will remain flexible.
 Students should meet with the Undergraduate Advisor upon declaring the SDS major to work out a series of courses that best fit student needs and employment aspirations.

 - GEOG 482: GIScience II